 Family owned and operated, Langmeil is believed to be home to the oldest Shiraz vineyard in the world, planted in 1843 where the iconic Langmeil Freedom 1843 Shiraz hails.

-The winery was one of the Barossa’s original settlements called Langmeil, with many of the 1840s buildings still standing today.
-The abandoned winery was re-established in 1996 and has been awarded the Five Star rating in the James Halliday Australian Wine Competition since 2005.
-The Freedom 1843 Shiraz joined the prestigious Langton’s Classification VI Honour Roll in the category of Excellent in 2014.
+The winery was one of Barossa’s original village settlements called Langmeil, with many of the 1840s buildings still standing today.
+The abandoned winery was re-established in 1996 and has been awarded the Red Five Star rating in the James Halliday Australian Wine Competition since 2005.
+The Freedom 1843 Shiraz joined the prestigious Langton’s Classification VI Honour Roll in 2014 and is in the category of Outstanding.

 Acknowledgement of Country —